-Doug Allen, PhD, USDA Research Scientist: Member Doug's research is dedicated to understanding the metabolic networks of crops to enhance biomass composition.
+Doug Allen, PhD, Member Doug's research is dedicated to understanding the metabolic networks of crops to enhance biomass composition.
 These investigations give mechanistic insight into plant metabolism, important for designing crops to meet future nutritional and chemical feedstock needs.
 He is part of the Subterranean Influences on Carbon and Nitrogen Center (SINC).
 Areas of research: central carbon metabolism, metabolic flux analysis, photosynthesis, carbon partitioning, lipid and protein biosynthesis and turnover

-Rebecca Bart, PhD, Member, Interim Vice President of Research The Bart Lab studies the interactions between plants, microbes and the environment and translates newly gained knowledge into sustainable crop improvement strategies.
+Rebecca Bart, PhD, Member The Bart Lab studies the interactions between plants, microbes and the environment and translates newly gained knowledge into sustainable crop improvement strategies.
 She is currently exploring host-microbe interactions in important crops including cassava, sorghum, maize, tomato and cotton.
 Becky is part of the Subterranean Influences on Carbon and Nitrogen Center (SINC).).
 Areas of research: crop improvement, disease triangle, plant-microbe interactions, plant pathology